 Pool fires can take a variety of shapes, depending on the presence of bunds, kerbs, trenches and local topography.

 It is therefore necessary to be able to model pool fires in sufficient detail to be able to make decisions on safety.
-The next version of Phast (8.6) can model circular and rectangular pool fires using CFD calculations performed with DNV's KFX tool.
-In Phast 8.6 it will also be possible to include 3-dimensional CAD geometry models to account for the effects of equipment and structures on the pool fire scenario and consequence results.
+Phast can model circular and rectangular pool fires using CFD calculations performed with DNV's KFX tool.
+It will also be possible to include 3-dimensional CAD geometry models to account for the effects of equipment and structures on the pool fire scenario and consequence results.

 For more complex modelling requirements, the Phast pool fire scenario can be exported to the standalone KFX software.
 This export feature allows the user to load the Phast scenario in KFX and include additional KFX functionality such as delayed ignition and transient pool spread in the geometry model.